Graph Properties

 Special Graph Types

 These fundamental graph families appear everywhere in mathematics and computer science.
-Each has unique properties and applications.
+Each has unique structural properties and closed-form edge count formulas.

 Complete Graph